Varuna: Combined descriptions: Mitra–Varuṇa

 Varuṇa is frequently paired with Mitra in the compound Mitra–Varuṇa, appearing prominently in the Rigveda.
 Together, they preside over moral and cosmic law, and are associated with ritual, rain, and natural cycles.
 Both deities are referred to as Asuras (e.g., RV 5.63.3), though also addressed as Devas (e.g., RV 7.60.12), reflecting fluid theological roles.
-According to myths, Varuna, being the king of the Asuras, was adopted or made the change to a Deva after the structuring of the primordial cosmos, imposed by Indra after he defeats Vritra.
+According to myths, Varuna, being the king of the Asuras, was adopted as or made the change to a Deva after the structuring of the primordial cosmos, imposed by Indra after he defeats Vritra.

 Mitra–Varuṇa are described as youthful monarchs clad in glistening garments, residing in a golden palace with a thousand pillars and gates.
 They are lords of rivers, rain, and heavenly order, sending dew and bountiful waters, and punishing falsehood with disease.
 Their sun is described as their "eye", and their cosmic chariot moves across the sky via solar rays.
 Possessing divine spies and secret knowledge (māyā́), they maintain ṛta and oversee oaths and societal order.
 According to myth, the sages Vashistha and Agastya were born from their shared semen, which they deposited into a pitcher after seeing the celestial nymph Urvashi.

 Scholar Doris Srinivasan highlights the ambiguous and dualistic nature of Mitra–Varuṇa, comparing it to the Rudra-Shiva pairing.
 Both Varuṇa and Rudra are described as omniscient guardians, capable of both wrath and grace.
 In Rigveda 5.70, the Mitra–Varuṇa pair is even called Rudra.
 According to Samuel Macey and other scholars, Varuna had been the more ancient Indo-Aryan deity in 2nd millennium BCE, who gave way to Rudra in the Hindu pantheon, and Rudra-Shiva became both "timeless and the god of time".